juan-damico/forecasting-economics/EconLab-with-the-Experts/Episode-01-VAR-Forecasting/README.md

 ---

-<sub>EconLab with Experts · Applied Economics Tutorial Series · Forecasting Economics · 2026 </sub>
+<sub>EconLab with the Experts · Forecasting Economics · 2026 </sub>